albertvaka/emyl-ogre/README.md

 This fork
 ---------

-This fork mainly adds two functionalities to the Emyl:
+This fork mainly adds two functionalities to Emyl:

  * Loading files not only from disk but also from Ogre resurces, to integrate seamlessly with Ogre-based games.